nrug13/Internet-provayderleri/README.md

 3. **Interpreting Charts**: The bar charts show average prices, helping identify the most and least expensive providers and technologies.
 4. **Detailed View**: Refer to the tables for a detailed breakdown of individual tariffs and their attributes.

-## Conclusion
-This dashboard serves as a powerful tool to analyze and compare internet service providers, their pricing, and the technologies they offer.
-By leveraging the filters and visualizations, users can gain meaningful insights to make informed decisions.

 ---